 In May 2012 the Arts Council commissioned David Norgrove to carry out a review of our non-executive governance structure: our national and regional councils.
 He was asked to consider:

 - the knowledge and expertise needed on, and the size of, the Arts Council's non-executive board (National Council)

 - the role of the Arts Council's regional councils

 - how best to handle possible conflicts of interest faced by members of National Council and regional councils

-David Norgrove has presented his conclusions to the Arts Council, and his report can be read, along with the Arts Council's reponse on the publication page.
+David Norgrove presented his conclusions to the Arts Council in November 2012, and his report can be read, along with the Arts Council's reponse on the publication page.

 About David Norgrove

 David Norgrove is currently Chairman of Pensions First, the Low Pay Commission and the Amnesty International Charitable Trust.
 His previous positions also include deputy chairman of the British Museum, private secretary to the Prime Minister, Margaret Thatcher, and executive director of Marks and Spencer.